Dynamic charge oscillation in a quantum conductor driven by ultrashort voltage pulses

 We start from a minimal description of a generic quantum conductor, characterized by its DC current–voltage relation $I_{\mathrm{dc}}(\omega)$ where $\omega = \frac{e V}{\hbar}$ is a frequency associated with the DC voltage $V$.
 When driven by a time-dependent voltage pulse $V(t)$, the Fermi sea acquires an additional phase $\varphi(t) = \frac{e}{\hbar}\int_{-\infty}^t dt'V(t')$ that corresponds to the injection of a total charge

-For simplicity, we have written the Josephson type relations obeyed by $\omega$ and $\varphi(t)$ for a single channel of independent electrons with charge $e$, noting that the formalism readily generalizes to fractional charges, Cooper pairs or multichannel systems \cite{Safi2010,Safi2014,Safi2019}.
+For simplicity, we have written the Josephson-type relations obeyed by $\omega$ and $\varphi(t)$ for a single channel of independent electrons with charge $e$, noting that the formalism readily generalizes to fractional charges, Cooper pairs or multichannel systems \cite{Safi2019}.

 In the following, we focus on the ultrashort-pulse limit, where the pulse duration is shorter than any internal timescale of the conductor.
-In that regime, the drive can be approximated as $V(t)=V\,\delta(t)$, leading to a phase $\varphi(t)=2\pi q\,\theta(t)$, where $\theta(t)$ denotes the Heaviside step function.
+In that regime, the drive can be approximated as $V(t)=V\,\delta(t)$, leading to a phase $\varphi(t)=2\pi q\,\theta(t)$, where $\delta(t)$ is the Dirac delta function and $\theta(t)$ is the Heaviside step function.
 The excitation generated by the pulse is encoded in the Fourier transform of the phase factor, which defines the photoassisted amplitudes

 whose squared modulus $|p(\omega)|^2$ (or, for periodic drives, the discrete weights $|p_l|^2$with integer $l$) gives the probability to absorb or emit a photon at frequency $\omega$ \cite{Moskalets2002, Dubois2013_2}.
-We study the transmitted charge $\bar{n}$, which can be expressed through the photoassisted relation
+We study the transmitted charge $\bar{n}$, which can be expressed through the photo-assisted relation

-For non-interacting conductors, Eq.\,\eqref{eq1:current_photo_nonperiodic} is exact ~\cite{Platero2004,Gaury2014_2} and has been used in all previous derivations of dynamic charge oscillations~\cite{Rossignol2018,Weston2016,Kloss2025}.
-Remarkably, it has been shown to hold in full generality within the UNEP framework for strongly correlated quantum conductors or circuits, including superconducting correlations and Josephson junctions \cite{Safi2010}.
-While restricted to a weak enough current, it has been extended to non-thermal states \cite{Safi2019} and to Josephson type relations that might be modified by correlations.
-Eq.\,\eqref{eq1:current_photo_nonperiodic} will serve as our starting point.
-It expresses the transmitted charge induced by a time-dependent drive through a continuous superposition of the DC characteristic $ I_{\mathrm{dc}}(\omega)$ weighted by the probabilities $ |p(\omega)|^2 $ to exchange photons at frequency $\omega$.
-This extends fully the side-band transmission for single electron states under a periodic voltage \cite{Platero2004} to non-periodic drives with which many-body correlated states exchange an energy $\hbar\omega$ \cite{Safi2019,Safi2014,Safi2022}.
+For non-interacting conductors, Eq.\,\eqref{eq1:current_photo_nonperiodic} is exact ~\cite{Gaury2014_2} and has been used in all previous derivations of dynamic charge oscillations~\cite{Rossignol2018,Weston2016,Kloss2025}.
+Remarkably, it has been shown to hold in full generality within the UNEP framework for strongly correlated circuits (see End Matter \ref{sec:UNEPT}).
+This approach extends the side-band transmission picture for single electron states under a periodic voltage drive \cite{Platero2004} to non-periodic drives with which many-body correlated states exchange an energy $\hbar\omega$ \cite{Safi2019} with probabilities $ |p(\omega)|^2 $.
+These probabilities weight the DC characteristics $ I_{\mathrm{dc}}(\omega)$ that carry alone the signature of strong correlations.
+Since we study ultrashort pulses, Eq.~\eqref{eq1:current_photo_nonperiodic} diverges if $I_{\mathrm{dc}}(\omega)$ is linear.
+This divergence is a manifestation of the orthogonality catastrophe \cite{Lee1993}.
+To avoid this issue, we assume a sublinear behavior of the DC characteristics at large bias, namely